-He would also create a doctrine that would shape foreign policy for more than a century to come.
+He would also create a doctrine that would shape foreign policy for more than a century.

-After four years in Congress, he was appointed to the role of United States Minister to France under the orders of George Washington.
+After four years in the Continental Congress, he was appointed to the role of United States Minister to France under the orders of George Washington.

 Washington was the first of many presidents that Monroe worked with.
-In 1803, Monroe became Thomas Jefferson’s Minister to the United Kingdom.
+In 1803, Monroe became Thomas Jefferson’s Minister to Great Britain.

 There was a strong desire in the US for the nation to take control of New Orleans and control trade in the Mississippi River.
 Therefore, Monroe needed to deal with the French while maintaining an alliance with the British.

 The French would agree to sell the whole of Louisiana for $15 million.
 However, Monroe had only been instructed to spend $9 million for New Orleans and West Florida.

 Monroe saw the opportunity for further expansion amid conflict over the ownership of West Florida.
 While he went against the president, he was later supported by Jefferson and Congress.

 Further attempts to acquire West Florida from Spain were unsuccessful at that time.